-The Walter and Eliza Hall Institute unveiled its new building this year on 22 November.
+The Walter and Eliza Hall Institute unveiled its new building on 22 November, 2012.
 The $185 million research facility has been developed to accommodate the institue's rapidly expanding research programs in cancer, infectious disease and chronic inflammatory disease.

 Denton Corker Marshall and SKM-S2F worked in partnership to design the new building, renovate the old and ensure world-class laboratories were part of the construction.